 Client B: Onshore Storage Terminal

 ALARP Demonstration example: Combined approach

-A Major Accident Event (MAE) scenario was assessed as high risk against the company’s risk matrix.
-A combined approach was adopted for this scenario; initially, existing control barriers were assessed based on a qualitative approach, then assigned risk tolerability targets per company tolerance criteria.
-A Layer of Protection Analysis (LOPA) was applied to identify initiating events and calculate the residual risks to determine the amount of risk reduction required to bring the risk to ALARP.
+A Major Accident Event (MAE) scenario was assessed as a high risk against the company’s risk matrix.
+A combined approach was adopted for this scenario; initially, existing control barriers were evaluated based on a qualitative approach, then assigned risk tolerability targets per company tolerance criteria.
+A Layer of Protection Analysis (LOPA) was applied to identify initiating events and calculate the residual risks to determine the amount of risk reduction required to bring the chance to ALARP.
 BMT assigned the Safety Integrity Level (SIL) to this barrier and proposed to install a SIL1 system to demonstrate ALARP.
 Based on the detailed review of the system, an independent level switch or transmitter was recommended, which would provide an alarm to a control room and independent operator such that procedural action can be taken.

 This technical article has discussed how various approaches can demonstrate ALARP for a facility or specific activity.
 The report provides a proven structured framework for ALARP demonstration for how an organisation manages safety and should guide future decisions around selecting and assessing control barriers.

 As we close off on another National Water Week in Australia and anticipate COP 26 in the UK starting in early November, it is an excellent time to check in on the consideration of climate risks and resilience as part of water supply planning, asset management and operations including the implementation of water efficiency measures.

 Many cities and urban settlements are getting denser as more people move from rural areas.
 Current projections indicate that 2-3 billion more people across the globe will be living in cities by 2050.